Sunday, February 5, 2012

 Weight Loss Workout – Grease on the Griddle

-I was jumping rope this morning and in the middle of it, hot and sweaty, an image suddenly flashed into my head.
 I saw a scoop of shortening melting on a hot griddle.
 It made me smile because I suddenly saw my muscles as like that griddle: the only way they are going to be able to melt fat is if I heat them up!

 Now the reason I brought this up is that I know plenty of people who say that they can’t lose weight.
 They say they walk for exercise, but nothing seems to be happening.
-Yet when I see them in action, their walking pattern is like a Sunday stroll and their muscles never heat up.

 So my question is, are you working hard enough to turn up the heat in your griddles (muscles) to melt the grease (excess body fat)?
 If you want to melt a lot of grease, then you’ve got to use big griddles.
 In your body, those griddles are the muscles of your backside and your thighs.
 You want to work out at a level in which you feel challenged, but still comfortable.